What is cryptosporidiosis?

 - Not handle food for at least 48 hours after the diarrhoea has stopped.

->

-> Children who have diarrhoea should be kept home from school, preschool, childcare or playgroup until 24 hours after the diarrhoea has completely stopped.
+Children who have diarrhoea should be kept home from preschool, childcare or playgroup until 24 hours after the diarrhoea has completely stopped.

->

-> How is it diagnosed?
+How is it diagnosed?

 To diagnose cryptosporidiosis your doctor will order a stool test.